 Green also has a clear message for the international diaspora aiming to help the cause from abroad.
 “Differentiating between the government of Israel and the citizens of Israel is the most important thing,” he says, critical of broad, indiscriminate BDS campaigns.
 “Boycotting us or not seeing us as a legitimate partner is actually not understanding that this government is not only bad for the Palestinians, but for Israelis too.”

 But Green says Israel is strong enough to bear harsh, well-deserved criticism for its treatment of Arab Israelis and Palestinians.
 “It’s sometimes believed to be a good friend is to have a soft hand and be accepting of behaviors that are just unacceptable,” Green says, “but that’s being the worst friend you can imagine.
 A good friend would be one that tells Israel ‘you’re drunk, and you should go to sleep and wake up with better ideas.’”

 And just as there needs to be a shift in what it means to be pro-Israel abroad, Green says he hopes to see a shift in how patriotism is viewed within Israel as well.
 “How can you be a patriot for only 80% of the people?” he asks.
-“Being a patriot is not blindly supporting the government and the Prime Minister — being a patriot is creating a better place for all Israelis.”
+“Being a patriot is not blindly supporting the government — being a patriot is creating a better place for all Israelis.”

 J Street is at the forefront of a political movement to push back against the Trump-Netanyahu agenda and lay the groundwork for a new era of progressive, values-driven, diplomacy-first American leadership.